Top 5 cars to make the school run fun

 This makes it a fantastic car for family duties.
 The middle seats are independent and slide on rails while folding all the back chairs down gives a huge, 2325-litre cargo capacity.

 Even the most popular Zetec trim level comes with climate control, electric windows, a useful electrically heated windscreen, rear privacy glass, alloy wheels, Isofix child seats mounts and a CD stereo.

 What’s a Ford Galaxy like to drive?

-It has also proved poplar amongst the towing community.
+It has also proved popular amongst the towing community.
 Ford’s engineers are extremely good at making cars that feel good to drive yet are stable.
 The Galaxy proves that.
-It can pull up to 2000kg, but without four-wheel drive it can’t venture off-road – especially when the ground is wet.
+It can pull up to 2000kg, but without four-wheel drive, it can’t venture off-road – especially when the ground is wet.

-The engine that’s the best all-round performer is the 2.0-litre TDCI.
+The engine that’s the best all-around performer is the 2.0-litre TDCI.
 It has more get-up-and-go than the 1.8 diesels, and can still return as much as 46mpg.